kevin1158/Azure_OpenAI_Text_Summarization/README.md

 # Azure_OpenAI_Text_Summarization
-This project was done for the course data programming in python.
+This project was done for the course big data analytics by:

+Kevin Roy
+Abhishek Varma
+Saurabh Shete